 With this drill, you will start with your feet staggered (one foot forward and one foot backward).
 You will then jump up and switch the feet so that you now have your other foot forward.
 Continue in this pattern working at contacting the ground at the same time with both feet.

 The Ali shuffle will help greatly with learning to recover with one foot forward (much like defense).

 Start with one leg off the ground with the knee up toward waist height.
 You will hold that leg up and in position while hopping up and down on the other foot.

 This drill is great for improving single-leg power and elasticity.
 Make sure you start with shorter times (or fewer reps) with this drill as the stress on the lower leg is much higher than the double-leg versions listed above.
 Too much single-leg jump roping can cause shin splints!

 This is exactly the same as above except you are jumping side to side while on the one leg.
 This is very challenging as it incorporates stability in the foot/ankle complex.

 Bonus Exercise - Double Jumps

-If you're already good at jump roping and you're looking to improve your jumping ability one of the best drills I know are the double jumps.
+If you're already good at jump roping and you're looking to improve your jumping ability, one of the best drills I know is the double jumps.
 Start like Quick Feet except instead of doing only one turn of the rope you will make two turns of the rope each time you jump.

 - Quick Feet: 3 x 30s, rest 15s between each 30s rep